The 5th TC10/TC11 Summer School on Document Analysis

 Program

 The summer school is a 5 days in-person event from Monday, July 3, at 10:30 to Friday, July 7, at 18:00.
-A detail tentative program is present at the end of the page.
+It will start and finish at the University of Fribourg, room G130.
+Program is present at the end of the page.

 Invited speakers

 Participants will benefit from lectures given by experienced researchers from several fields of document analysis.
-An industrial talk is also planned.
-Below an alphabetic list of lecturers:
+Below an alphabetic list of lecturers and their title presentation:

 Practical Lab Sessions

-Pitch session: On the first day, each participant will present themselves in a pitch of 3 to 5 minutes.
+On the first day, each participant will present themselves in a pitch of 1-3 minutes with one and only one slide.
 This pitch session should be a great way for the participants to get to know each other and to share their interests.
 The participants have to answer the following questions during their pitch: Who am I?
 Why do I attend this school?
 What is the topic of my research?
+A template for the slide is given in the picture on the left.
+Please upload your slide here, then ssda2023 before Monday 3 at 13:00.

 Poster session: One poster session will be organized.
 Each participant will present their research and receive at least one question from an invited speaker.
 We encourage participants to show live demos of their work if possible.
 The posters will stay in the main room during the whole event.